vladzaharia/bitburner/README.md

 The [Netscript definitions](src/lib/Netscript.d.ts) is automatically created as a `npm install` postrun task.

 This file can be updated by running `npm run postinstall:defs`.

-## Wiki Updates

-Documentation can be updated using `npm run git:subtree-push`.